KengoTODA/readthedocs-action/README.md

 ![screenshot](screenshot.png)

-## Installation
+## How to use

-To install rtd-bot to your GitHub repository, follow these interactions:
+You have three ways to use this service:

+1. Use as a SaaS
+2. Use as a step in GitHub Action
+3. Host own service

+### Initial setup

+No matter which way you choose, follow the following interactions:

 0. Make sure that your RTD project has been [connected with GitHub repository](https://docs.readthedocs.io/en/latest/getting_started.html#sign-up-and-connect-an-external-account), or [integrated via GitHub webhook](https://docs.readthedocs.io/en/latest/webhooks.html#github).
-1. Invite `rtd-bot` user to your RTD project as maintainer.
-2. Add `rtd.project` config to `.github/config.yml` file in your repo.
+1. Add `rtd.project` config to the `.github/config.yml` file in your repo.
-3. Enable rtd-bot in your repo from [the rtd-bot page at GitHub](https://github.com/apps/rtd-helper).

 Here is a sample `.github/config.yml`: